-This analysis does not provide parcel-level (Phase I/Phase II) field assessments.
-However, prior to construction, a Phase I assessment will be conducted for all parcels that would require temporary or permanent acquisition.
-A Phase I evaluation would entail review of hazard records, visual inspections, and interviews of responsible parties to gather information on current and past site conditions and determine the likelihood of parcel-level contamination.
+This analysis does not provide parcel-level assessments.
+However, prior to construction, an environmental site assessment based on ASTM International E1527-21, Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process (ASTM Standard) will be conducted for all parcels that would require temporary or permanent acquisition.
+A Phase I assessment would entail review of records related to hazardous substances used or released; along with visual inspections and interviews of responsible parties to gather information on current and past site conditions and determine the likelihood of parcel-level contamination.
+Furthermore, parcel-by-parcel assessment of potential contamination with hazardous substances or petroleum products would be conducted as required after selection of the alternative.